React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 Where example-secure-localserver corresponds to the name of the yml file you created.

-This will load the OPC UA Epics bridge with variables declare in the db/testBeckhoff.tb
+This will load the OPC UA Epics bridge with variables declared in the db/testBeckhoff.tb

 Like with the other methods the Epics process variables can then be accessed via any Epics client such as caput, caget and cainfo for example or through a the GUI available at: